Privacy Policy

 We use a secure server; when you make a payment to us via Worldpay we have taken appropriate measures to ensure that the information disclosed to us is not kept by us and is used only for the purposes of the payment transaction.
 Moreover, we have a dedicated machine for Worldpay transactions not linked to our server which is only used for Worldpay transactions ensuring the transaction is secure, accurate and up to date and the information taken kept only for so long as is necessary for the purposes for which it is used eg the transaction being undertaken.

-Will we disclose the information we collect to outside parties?
+Will we not disclose the information we collect to outside parties

 We will never pass on your information to third party organisations without your express permission other than for the purposes as described above.